alan-oliv/unstable-thought-diffusion/the-over-engineering-horror/README.md

 As Oliver looked at his code, the only thing on his mind was deploying his groundbreaking application to the cloud and as any self-respecting software engineer would do, he immediately knew that the only choice he had was the most sophisticated and feature-rich container orchestration platform in existence of the human evolution.

-So, with the determination of a true super senior experienced engineer, Oliver set to work building the ultimate cluster to host his software 9th symphony.
+So, with the determination of a true super mega experienced senior staff specialist engineer, Oliver set to work building the ultimate cluster to host his software 9th symphony.
 As the hours ticked by, Oliver's cluster grew and grew.
 He added nodes here, pods there, and services everywhere.

 ---